Curriculum Mindset Session

 Why teaching the correct letter sounds matters

-Helping your preschooler pronounce letter sounds correctly is one of the most important early reading skills.
+Helping your preschooler pronounce letter sounds correctly is one of the most important early reading skills that we cover in our free preschool homeschool curriculum.
 These sounds, called phonemes, are the building blocks your child will use when sounding out words, spelling, and reading fluently later on.
+Each letter has a specific letter sound, and understanding the concept of voiced and voiceless sounds is key to mastering these skills.

 But here’s the problem: many parents accidentally model the sounds incorrectly, especially when it comes to voiced and unvoiced consonants.